relativitydev/relativity-trace-documentation/docs/user_documentation.md

 If you wish to re-submit existing documents through the Trace Data Flow, you can accomplish this via Document mass operation “Trace Document Retry”.
-The mass operation resets the following fields: “Trace Checkout”, “Document Term”, “Rules” and “Trace Document Status”.
+The mass operation resets the following fields: “Trace Checkout”, “Trace Terms”, "Trace Rule Terms", “Trace Rules”, "Trace Workflow Rules" and “Trace Document Status”.
 Simply check the documents that you wish to retry from the Document List and click the item in the dropdown and click “Ok” on the pop-up.
 If your browser settings prevent pop-ups please enable them for Relativity URLs.

 **WARNING:** The retry process can be very resource-intensive.
 Trace is optimized for ongoing and forward-looking use cases where documents are only